-Instead of a Text & display ad you can also use the In-article ad, which is supposed to appear within large text blocks, like articles in a blog.
+Instead of a Display ad, you can also use the native In-article ad format, which is supposed to appear within large text blocks, like articles in a blog.

-Click on the In-article ads icon on the Ad type page.
+Click on the In-article ads icon on the Ad units page.

-You should see a preview of an article with an ad in it now.
+You should see a preview of an article with an ad now.